My Dad was Born on Cinco De Mayo - The 5th of May

 Yields: 8 - 2 for each person

-Slice the green chilies lengthwise for 16 of the chilies.
+Rinse and slice the green chiles lengthwise for all 16 of the chiles.
+Set aside.
 Chop together the onion, garlic and cilantro.
 Reserve some sprigs of cilantro for garnish at serving time.

 If your olives are whole slice the olives.
 Shred cheese if necessary.
+If you pre-warm the flour or corn tortilla for 10 seconds in the microwave they will bend easier and not break.
 Assemble the 16 tortillas in a large 13 X 11 x 4 or larger pan so that the tortillas are like a taco with the bottom flat to the pan.
 Add some cheese to each tortilla.

-Add one sliced chili to each tortilla.
-Add some onion, garlic and cilantro mix to each tortilla.
+Add one sliced chile to each tortilla.
+Add a spoonful of onion, garlic and cilantro mix to each tortilla.

 Add more cheese to each tortilla and 2 tablespoons of enchilada sauce.
 Carefully roll up each tortilla.
 Sprinkle remaining cheese over the top of the enchiladas.
 Add Enchilada sauce to the top of all the tortillas.
 I like to cover all of the tortillas.

-Chop the remaining chilies and add to the top.
+Chop the remaining chiles and add to the top.
 Add sliced olives to the top.
 Cover with foil to seal.
 Bake 350 for 20 to 30 minutes

 Keep covered until ready to serve then add some cilantro and dot with the sour cream.